From The Director

 But SPOHP never rests!
 We have a busy year ahead.
 Let’s also take a look at some of the many programs and events lined up for this summer:

-Students on this year’s trip will have the opportunity to visit the newly opened Equal Justice Initiative Legacy Museum and Lynching Memorial in Montgomery Alabama.
-As with all MFP trips, this year’s trip will give students the opportunity to meet numerous social activists that have done tremendous work to advance racial equity in this nation.
+Students on the 2018 trip had the opportunity to visit the newly opened Equal Justice Initiative Legacy Museum and Lynching Memorial in Montgomery Alabama.
+New stops are also planned for the upcoming 2019 trip.
+As with all MFP trips, students have the opportunity to meet numerous social activists that have done tremendous work to advance racial equity in this nation.

 History of the Jewish Community in El Salvador

-This year, LDAP expects to finally complete the transcription of the History of the Jewish Community in El Salvador project, through a collaboration with Dr. Rebecca Jefferson of the UF Judaica Library.
+LDAP staffers have completed the transcription of the History of the Jewish Community in El Salvador project, through a collaboration with Dr. Rebecca Jefferson of the UF Judaica Library.
 The collection documents the community-building efforts of Jewish immigrants to El Salvador, some arriving in the 1920s and starting coffee plantations, and many more arriving after fleeing the Nazi occupation during WWII.

 50 Years of Collaboration